 The courts are unwilling to hold that a person is liable for failure to act.
 It is not enough that harm is a foreseeable consequence of that omission; a bystander is not liable for carelessly allowing a blind man to walk over a cliff to his death without warning him of the danger1.
 However, a duty to act may be imposed where the defendant has undertaken a responsibility for the claimant himself2, or for property or for third parties causing damage to the claimant.
-Responsibility for the claimant may be based on the general nature of the relationship3, or
+Responsibility for the claimant may be based on the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.